The ‘Needs to Know’

 15. As we re-enter the village turn immediately right down the hill to the fence & then left along the lane….

 This is giving us another perspective of the impressive village green & these wonderful houses

 16. At the bottom of the road simply turn left & follow the road out of the village.
 There are plenty of picture opportunities on the village green though!

 17. As the road bends to the right, turn left & follow the driveway as it runs across some of the back gardens….

 18. Keep following the road until you reach the footpath sign on the right, Cross the stile & walk across the field following the way markers….

 19. Cross over two more stiles & walk back through the woods.
-Cross the old Northampton Road & continue down the bridleway to where you’ve left your car in Coultard Close
+On arriving back at the Old Northampton Road simply turn left & retrace your steps back to the car park.

 This has been one of those walks where you don’t need words or pictures to follow as its very simple but extremely quiet, peaceful & beautiful & one I will be doing over & over again!